bananahand/rust_scripts/README.md

 These scripts rely on https://github.com/GameServerManagers/LinuxGSM/

-version.sh: Check for updates then runs updates and restart rust server if an update is detected.
+version.sh: Checks for updates then runs updates and restarts rust server if an update is detected.